-(Look for Maia’s blog entry on puffs on Dr. Frank Lipmans’s website in March 2014.)
+(Look for Maia’s blog entry on organic baby puffs on Dr. Frank Lipmans’s website in March 2014.)

 For better or worse, Cheerios have long been a popular first finger food for babies; their size and shape make them a perfect tool for new eaters eager to practice the emerging pincer grasp.
 Sometime around the beginning of the twenty-first century, some genius invented the baby “puff,” and then an even bigger genius made an organic variety, another genius threw in some veggie powders, and boom: a whole generation of kids will never hold a Cheerio between thumb and forefinger.

-Maia’s four-year-old, Felix, has never had Cheerios, but ate plenty of puffs as a baby.
-“Puff” was Maia’s nephew, Theo’s, first word.
-At the time of this writing, Maia’s second baby, Wolf, is just starting on solids.
-And so we set out to get to learn more about puffs.
+My kids both ate plenty of puffs as babies and toddlers, and “puff” was my nephew, Theo’s, first word.
+And so we set out to get to learn more about baby puffs.

-While we all know that Cheerios aren’t nearly as healthful as they claim to be, we are hopeful about puffs.
+While we all know that Cheerios aren’t nearly as healthful as they claim to be, we are hopeful about organic baby puffs.
 Might they be the miracle food all parents yearn for—portable and mess-free, appealing to young eaters, AND full of vegetables, whole grains, and nutrients?
-Like most convenient parenting choices, puffs are, heartbreakingly, too good to be true.
+Like most convenient parenting choices, organic baby puffs are, heartbreakingly, too good to be true.

 White grains: Many puffs are made of mostly white rice or other non-whole grains.
 Opt for varieties whose first few ingredients are whole grain flours or at least brown rice flour, although even organic brown rice often contains high levels arsenic so should be limited.